Andrettin/Wyrmsun/readme.txt

 * Grand Strategy
 - Fixed an issue which caused a town hall to not be generated for the defender with battle base building in certain random circumstances, which also had the consequence of making the battle unwinnable for the attacker.

+* Quests
+- Added a new dialogue featuring Thjodrorir in the "A Rock Home" quest (dwarf).

 -----------------------------------------------------------------------
 - 2.2.6
 -----------------------------------------------------------------------